Guide

 4. Register your business

-To operate your business legally, you need to register your business and apply for a business license.
-This is often required as documentation for opening a business bank account, applying for business loans and by the IRS to pay your taxes.
+To operate your business legally, register your business and apply for a business license.
+You’ll need this documentation to open a business bank account, apply for loans, and pay your taxes.

 Apply for your business license with your state authority.
-The location for registering depends on the type of business entity you have.
-It’s likely you’ll have to register in each state that you do business in.
-This Forbes article on how to get a business license may help.
+You may need to register in each state where you operate.
+For more details, see this guide on how to get a business license.

 If you operate under a trade or brand name, you may also need to register for a DBA (doing business as) certificate.

-On your application for a business license, you will need to provide some basic info about you and your company:
+When you apply for a business license, you’ll need to provide basic information about your business:

 • Your business name